D-Mfon/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory displays the contents list of your current directory.
+2-bring_me_home changes the working directory to the user’s home directory.